SNMP Trapping

 Testing SNMP Trap Reception

-We can simulate a trap manually using the snmptrap command.
+Next, we can simulate a trap manually using the snmptrap command in a separate

 Example 1: SNMP v1 Test Trap